RichardScottOZ/IEEE_TPAMI_SpectralGPT/README.md

 ## Acknowledgements
 Pretrain and downstream classification codes from this repository are inspired by the Masked Autoencoders (MAE) [repository](https://github.com/facebookresearch/mae) and SatMAE [repository](https://github.com/sustainlab-group/SatMAE).
 The downstream pixel-level codes from this repository are inspired by Seasonal Contrast (SeCo) [repository](https://github.com/ServiceNow/seasonal-contrast) and Fully Convolutional Siamese Networks for Change Detection [repository](https://github.com/rcdaudt/fully_convolutional_change_detection).
+-- should work similarly to these in a setup sense if have run the above or something similar before

 ## Citation
 If you found our project helpful, please kindly cite our paper: